Missing An Oil? Floral Essential Oil Substitutes

 When choosing your own essential oil substitute, remember that there are two main types of essential oil substitutions: aromatic and therapeutic.
 An aromatic substitution is simply when you wish to switch one oil for another that has a similar aroma.
 This can be the case for diffuser blends, perfumes, body or room sprays, or scented lotion.
 If you are looking to substitute an oil for aromatic purposes, you will want to replace it with one that has a smell in the same aromatic category.
 For example, substitute a floral oil with another floral, or a spicy oil with another spicy one, and so on.

 A therapeutic essential oil substitution focuses on replacing one oil for another that has similar benefits.
 No two oils are alike, and while many offer the same benefits, there will be some tradeoffs.
-Some substituted oils may be closer to the one you are replacing than others, but oftentimes there are many oils that offer the same benefit, in addition to others.
-When choosing to substitute an oil for therapeutic benefits, we recommend replacing it with an oil whose dominating benefits are similar to the one you’re replacing.
-For example, substitute an oil known to help with skin with another one that has dominating skin benefits.
+Some substituted oils may be closer to the one you are replacing than others, but oftentimes there are many oils that offer the same benefit in addition to others.
+When choosing to substitute an oil for therapeutic benefits, we recommend replacing it with an oil whose dominating benefits are similar to the one you're replacing.
+For example, substitute an oil known to help with skin with another one that has to dominate skin benefits.

 You don't have to have a bottle of every single essential oil in order to experience the many benefits they offer.
 Whether your collection is large or small, you can still follow essential oil recipes by substituting oils and experimenting with what you have.
 And be sure to share with us your favorite floral oil substitutes!